The Iranian Left and Tudeh Communist Party

 An Example of the Tudeh Party’s war against Iranian History

 It should come as no surprise therefore that members of the Iranian left continue to attack Iranian history.
-Note the video below where a Tudeh-Communist member compares the blood-thirsty Ghenghiz Khan with the human rights legacy of Cyrus the Great – note that the speaker betrays his ignorance of Cyrus’ history and has no idea of Greek, Jewish, etc. references.
+Note the video below where a Tudeh-Communist member compares the blood-thirsty Genghis Khan with the human rights legacy of Cyrus the Great – note that the speaker betrays his ignorance of Cyrus’ history and has no idea of Greek, Jewish, etc. references.
 The speaker of the Communist Iranian party below is Hamid Taghvai -حمید تقوایی-.

 Note the excerpt on Hamid Taghvai in Persian below: